seandstewart/bardly/pending/romances/the-tempest/11-player.md

 *Enter CERES*

 **CERES**
-Hail, many-colour'd messenger, that ne’er
+Hail, many-colour'd messenger, that ne'er
 Dost disobey the wife of Jupiter;
 Who with thy saffron wings upon my flowers
 Diffusest honey-drops, refreshing showers,
 And with each end of thy blue bow dost crown
-My bosky acres and my unshrubb’d down,
+My bosky acres and my unshrubb'd down,
 Rich scarf to my proud earth; why hath thy queen
-Summon’d me hither, to this short-grass’d green?
+Summon'd me hither, to this short-grass'd green?

 **IRIS**
 A contract of true love to celebrate;
 And some donation freely to estate
-On the blest lovers. …
+On the blest lovers. ...

 **CERES**
-… Tell me, heavenly bow,
+...
+Tell me, heavenly bow,
 If Venus or her son, as thou dost know,
 Do now attend the queen?
 Since they did plot
 The means that dusky Dis my daughter got,
-Her and her blind boy's scandal’d company
+Her and her blind boy's scandal'd company
-I have forsworn. …
+I have forsworn. ...

 **IRIS**
-… Of her society
+...
+Of her society
 Be not afraid: I met her deity
 Cutting the clouds towards Paphos and her son
 Dove-drawn with her.
 Here thought they to have done
 Some wanton charm upon this man and maid,
 Whose vows are, that no bed-right shall be paid
 Till Hymen's torch be lighted: but vain;
-Mars’s hot minion is returned again;
+Mars's hot minion is returned again;
 Her waspish-headed son has broke his arrows,
 Swears he will shoot no more but play with sparrows
-And be a boy right out. …
+And be a boy right out. ...

 **CERES**
-… High'st queen of state,
+...
+High'st queen of state,
 Great Juno, comes; I know her by her gait.

 *Enter JUNO*